rupachowrasia/node-captcha/README.md

 > While npm install you may encounter some error, because captcha module requires canvas as one of its dependency which in turn requires several library to install.
 Plesae refer this page - https://www.npmjs.com/package/canvas

+> If your npm install fails, just refer the page above and install pacakges as per your OS type and your are done.
+Now again do npm install, this time it will not fail.
+Please note - you don't need to install canvas or captcha module separately, installing packages from link above will work.

 > I encountered some error during npm install, since I am using ubuntu this command worked for me.
 ```sh
 sudo apt-get install build-essential libcairo2-dev libpango1.0-dev libjpeg-dev libgif-dev librsvg2-dev